JuliaRheology/RHEOS.jl/paper/paper.md

 ## Learning about rheology is facilitated by the ability to explore a large database of models

 Obtaining intuition for fractional viscoelastic theory can be difficult and learning material is sparse: of popular rheology textbooks published in 1989 [@barnesIntroductionRheology1989; @findleyCreepRelaxationNonlinear1989], 2008 [@brinsonPolymerEngineeringScience2008], 2009 [@lakesViscoelasticMaterials2009] and 2013 [@wardMechanicalPropertiesSolid2013], fractional viscoelasticity is only mentioned briefly in one of them [@lakesViscoelasticMaterials2009].
-Tools are needed to support researchers with their exploration of standard and advanced models and how they behave in response to idealised loading conditions, in particular when analytical expressions are difficult to obtain.
+Tools are needed to support researchers with their exploration of standard and advanced models, and how they behave in response to idealised loading conditions, in particular when analytical expressions are difficult to obtain.

-## Extracting parameters, selecting models and comparing materials require standardised tools
+## Extracting parameters, selecting models, and comparing materials require standardised tools

 Because understanding of materials is often dependent on summarising their behaviour with a model, one must be able to test and compare a broad range of models to inform model selection and reliably identify material parameters.
 There are currently very limited options available in the public domain [@Bobrheology; @seifertPythonToolsAnalysis2019], and most research groups have to invest significant effort into developing custom software.
-An open-source standardised library of models and fitting algorithms would support the rheology research community and make analysis more systematic, transparent and reproducible.
+An open-source standardised library of models and fitting algorithms would support the rheology research community and make analysis more systematic, transparent, and reproducible.